layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-meshery/introduction-to-meshery/test.md

       - id: "d"
         text: "Docker Engine"
   - id: "q3"
-    text: "What is the first step you should take when configuring Meshery for team collaboration?"
+    text: "What type of entity is created first for team collaboration in Meshery?"
     type: "short_answer"
     marks: 2
-    correct_answer: "Creating a Team"
+    correct_answer: "Team"
   - id: "q4"
     text: "What is a Workspace in Meshery?"
     type: "single-answer"